buildthomas/ElectricArc/README.md

 # License

-This library is available under the MIT license.
+This library is freely available for use in your projects under the MIT license.

 Credit to @AllYourBlox for open-sourcing the algorithm that produces the line segments for the arcs, which was edited and optimized for this implementation.